Betting Systems Explained

 The systems described further down this article such as Martingale are best used when betting on even money.
 These can happily be used for sports betting on even odds but in general are more suited to fixed odds games.
 There are some betting systems more commonly used in sports betting that we will discuss here:

 This basically exploits the fact that individual bookmakers set their own odds lines and therefore there is natural variation in the market.
 Colloquially this is known as arbing.
 For example Liverpool are playing Manchester United.
 Two bookmakers are giving different odds on the draw no bet market, one bookie is giving 6/5 (2.20 in decimal) on Liverpool and the other 6/5 on Manchester United.
 If you bet £100 on both lines with the two bookies in this case you are guaranteed to win £20 if either team wins and if it’s a draw you will get your stake back as it is a 'draw no bet'.
-This is now a no lose bet.

 This system can be used in theory on any market where outcomes are offered differentially between bookmakers.
 Be very careful doing this.
 First of all if you are found to be doing it the bookie will ban you, the will also likely circulate your credentials and you will be banned from a series of operators.
 Secondly most of these arbitrage bets have small margins and this means you need to stake large amounts, suspicious in itself.
 Finally different terms and conditions between bookmakers can land you in hot water.
 What happens if one bookie voids the bet according to their terms but the other bookie doesn't?

 In the modern world of online betting this can make you short term rewards but you will be found out very quickly.
 Whereas the practice is not strictly illegal very few operators will tolerate it.
 Generally they will drop your bet limits so low that arbing becomes futile.